Unlocking the Power of Augmented Reality in Flutter

 Getting Started with AR in Flutter

 To build an AR app in Flutter, you’ll need to use a plugin that supports both Android and iOS devices.
-The ar_flutter_plugin is a popular choice, as it provides a simple and easy-to-use API for creating AR experiences.
+A popular choice is the ar_flutter_plugin, which provides a simple and easy-to-use API for creating AR experiences.

 Understanding the Basics of AR